 A number of products are frequent targets of counterfeit schemes.
 Don’t let them take advantage of your business.

 When you work in electronics authenticity testing, you realize there’s a lot of ingenuity out there, only all too often it’s used for insidious purposes.
 The black market for counterfeit electronics is big business.
-Trade in counterfeit and counterfeit goods now stands at 3.3% of global trade, according to OECD.
+Trade-in counterfeit and counterfeit goods now stand at 3.3% of global trade, according to OECD.
 And the electronics industry is the fourth hardest hit by counterfeit schemes, just after footwear, clothing, and leather goods.Read More

 Increasingly sophisticated schemes require authenticity testing to keep fake parts out and protect your business reputation

 Ironically, one of our team members — an expert in authenticity testing — recently ran into a common scheme on a large online reseller platform.
-In this case, the buyer accused him of sending a counterfeit in an attempt to start an exchange process during which the buyer himself tried to send back a counterfeit product in return for one with authentic parts.Read More
+In this case, the buyer accused him of sending a counterfeit in an attempt to start an exchange process.
+During the process, the buyer himself tried to send back a counterfeit product in return for one with authentic parts.Read More

 The B Corporation Certification sets the gold standard for good business.
 Now, GER seeks to join the race to the top.